-There is a legend that the pagan goddess Brigid brought the honeybees from the orchards of the other world into Ireland, and the honey they produced was known as the ‘nectar of the gods’, as it was a highly prized substance and would have been the only sweetener in ancient times.
-Brigid’s festival day is Imbolg on the 1st of February, for welcoming in the spring and is now a national holiday in Ireland
+There is a legend that the pagan goddess, Brigid brought the honeybees from the orchards of the other world into Ireland.
+The mead they produced was known as the ‘nectar of the gods’, as it was a highly prized substance.
+St Brigid’s festival day is Imbolg on the 1st February, for welcoming in the spring and is now a national holiday in Ireland

 Colony Collapse is the biggest issue facing honeybees today

 Our local beekeeper lost two-thirds of his hives in 2018 winter.
 The main issues causing Colony Collapse are: widespread overuse of herbicides and pesticides, loss of habitat and food sources and climate change.
 These combine to leave bees with a weakened immune system which makes them more susceptible to illness and disease and the varroa mite.

 We have been working hard to promote saving the bees in Ireland and across the world, including helping as part of the ‘All Ireland Pollinator Plan’ and planting our own bee-friendly flowers at the meadery here in Kinsale.